Applying for Fellowships and Scholarships

 Students are eligible to apply for different fellowships at different times in their undergraduate career.
 Some fellowships are specifically for sophomores, juniors, or seniors; others are open to a broader group, such as seniors and recent graduates.
 Eligibility requirements vary widely, too.
 Some are for specific disciplines; others require a history of financial need.
 Many, but not all, require a high GPA.
 While some fellowships support graduate study in a particular location; others offer the opportunity for self-designed projects and travel.

 In considering this range of opportunities and requirements, you will need to think about which fellowship is the best match for you.
 And be sure to give yourself ample time for the process—from start to finish.
 There is much to do, and you want to do it well.

 Meet with a Fellowship Adviser

-Talk with the appropriate fellowship adviser about your interests.
+Talk with fellowship adviser, Lisa Gates, about your interests.
 She will be able to help you assess how competitive a candidate you are for a given opportunity, or she may suggest other options for you.
 The adviser will also provide guidance on the application process for your chosen fellowship.
 Typically, this involves securing letters of recommendation and writing (and rewriting) application essays.